-For a time Alaska Airlines was going hog wild bedazzling their planes with theme liveries – they have tons.
-For more take a look at their Facebook page.
+For a time Alaska Airlines was going hog wild bedazzling their planes with theme liveries – this one is pretty fishy.
+To check out more designs take a look at their Facebook page.

-For reasons unclear, Starcraft is the definitive game to play in Korea, so much so that people loved it when they could suddenly take the game with them when flying Korean Air.
+For reasons unclear, Starcraft is the game to play in Korea, so much so that people loved this Starcraft-themed livery by Korean Air.

 Kuban is a division of the Russian carrier Aeroflot.
-With altogether better taste.
-Look how pretty this plane is!
+Look how pretty this sunflower plane is!

-These two are from South Africa’s discount carrier Air Kulula, who may not be massive but it’s sense of humor certainly is.
+These two are from South Africa’s discount carrier Air Kulula, who have a pretty great sense of humor.
 Check out their lime-green camouflage livery!